bartlettjamoni336/IT-Ticket-Onboarding/README.md

 </p>
 <p>
-I now fill in the new employees first and last name based on the ticket request and create a user logon.</p>
+I now fill in the new employees first and last name based on the ticket request and create a correlating user logon.</p>
 <br />